dpakGit/DevOps_Traning/MY_KUBERNETES/Statefulset/README.md

 deallocated.
 See this post 1, which is on point for this.
 His doc link is still good, too, and the docs back him up.
 (See this post 1- the link)https://stackoverflow.com/questions/65687515/delete-kubernetes-persistent-volume-from-statefulset-after-scale-down/65690759#65690759

+dpakmishra.1983
+6m
+Thank you for the reply ,Sir.
+So is it that deleting a PVC in this case means unbinding the respective PV and PVC.
+And now this unbonded PV with the existing data inside it can be claimed by any other PVC leading to data loss ?

+Solution

+Reply

+rob_kodekloud
+1m
+Depends on the settings.
+Using a local or hostPath volume, your data most likely will be untouched.
+If you’re using an EBS volume on AWS, your data has probably gone and joined the Choir Invisible, and will not be seen again.